 All add-ins are validated by Microsoft, including those that you install from the Office Store.
 For more information, see the privacy statement and the terms and conditions section in the add-in’s consent form.

-Click the drop-down menu on any email message in Outlook.com, and then select Get Add-ins.
+Click the drop-down menu on any email message in Outlook.com, and then select Get Add-ins or select More apps in the app bar and select Add apps.

 On the Add-ins for Outlook page, select the add-in.